jmil/Bioe421_521-MicrocontrollerApplications/Lab_06--ArduinoAndCircuitPlayground/Lab06_D--CircuitPlayground.md

 	**"Adafruit Circuit Playground" library is available:**
 	![Boards Search Result](LibraryMenu-Available.png)

+1. Also install the `Adafruit SleepyDog Library` using the same procedure as above (simply search the Library Manager for `sleepy`).
+You will use this library later.
+Was it installed correctly?
+How do you know?

+		:

 1. Phew.
 Ok, now we need to download a bunch of sample programs your Instructor has pulled together from various official and unofficial sources.
 In a terminal, let's grab the code using `git`: